FatwaragaRafsanjani/FatwaragaRafsanjani/README.md

 Informatics Student At Sultan Ageng Tirtayasa University | Aspiring Software Developer

-As an Informatic student at Sultan Ageng Tirtayasa University, I have a deep passion for information technology and continuously strive to sharpen my skills.
-I am committed to constant learning and growth, seeking opportunities to expand my knowledge in software, system development, and technological innovation.
-I believe that my dedication to developing these competencies will enable me to make meaningful contributions to the field of information technology.
+An Informatics graduate from Sultan Ageng Tirtayasa University with a strong passion for information technology.
+Highly motivated to continuously develop skills in software, system development, and technological innovation, and eager to contribute effectively in a professional environment.